Updated: Jan 1

-Hemsford south of Havelin’s cottage.
-Zeus, rested and roiling, set a fierce pace across the rolling wheat fields toward the high country.
+Bewilder set out for Grassmere as the sun dropped behind the western hills.
+He forded the Hemsford south of Havelin’s cottage.
+Skye, rested and impatient, set a fierce pace across the rolling wheat fields toward the high country.
 His master’s mind was spinning after his time with Havelin, holding hope and possibility in abeyance.
-He had only an inkling of where he might find his dear Constance and no clue whether she might still be alive.
+He had no idea where he might find his dear Constance and no clue whether she might still be alive.

 As he rode, he reflected upon Havelin’s assessment of all that had befallen the House of Belvedere.
-He began to understand that his had been a disguised existence, akin to a court jester who donned a silly outfit and amused those around him by juggling oranges.
+He began to understand that his had been a disguised existence, and he a court jester who donned a silly outfit and amused those around him by juggling oranges.
 Bewilder had been an entertainer all his life, masking the deep pain that lived within him and kept him prisoner from his authentic self.
 He was always quick with a joke or story, hiding behind a façade of lighthearted humor, afraid to confront the demons that wreaked havoc on his soul.

 Havelin had told him that it had become so difficult for Constance to cohabitate with her husband that she’d devised ways to maintain a healthy distance.
 Her excuse for keeping him out of her bed, for example, had been his loud and incessant nightly snorting and puffing.
 This, of course, was true, yet became a convenient foil for her in dealing with Bewilder’s brooding temperament.
-Bewilder eventually found himself most nights sharing a smelly stall with Zeus.
+Bewilder eventually found himself most nights sharing a smelly stall with Skye.
 No wonder he and his loyal steed were so close, he thought.

 Dusk settled upon the Hemsford valley as shadowy horse and rider made their way swiftly toward the foothills.
 Firelight flickered from the windows of cottages dotting the path.
 The occasional wave from a local greeted them, followed by the turn of a head as they passed, wondering if that wasn’t…no, it couldn’t be their fair king riding alone and unaccompanied into the black night.
 Could it?